Alzheimer’s Disease: Symptoms, Causes and Treatment

-They are used to preserve a chemical messenger in the brain.
+They preserve a chemical messenger in the brain.

-This chemical messenger is depleted and destroyed in Alzheimer’s disease and this medication helps in boosting the cell to cell communications.
+This chemical messenger depletes and destroys in Alzheimer’s disease and this medication helps in boosting the cell to cell communications.

 These inhibitors can also improve other symptoms of Alzheimer’s disease like depression.
 However, they also have side effects.

 These include nausea, sleep pattern disturbance and loss of appetite.
 The side effects can get serious for people with cardiac problems.